EliaTarasoff/super-tabletop-rpg/rules.md

   (This is a lot of damage - a total of `((P * (P-1)) / 2) + P`.)
 - Corrode/Burning: anyone afflicted with this takes one damage after each action, and reduces the corrode/fire by one.
 (It's done at zero.)
+- Knockout gas: like poison, but expends slots instead of damaging them.